-By considering the same valued graph matrix (L) than the previous example and the population matrix P, the potential accessibility matrix, P(G), can be calculated:
+By considering the same valued graph matrix (L) as the previous example and the population matrix P, the potential accessibility matrix, P(G), can be calculated:

 - The value of all corresponding cells (A-A, B-B, etc.) equals the value of their respective attributes (P).